Gottstein, Jacob B. "Jake"

-Gottstein’s son, Bernard J. “Barney” Gottstein took over the company after his father retired in 1949.
+Gottstein’s son, Barnard J. “Barney” Gottstein (1925-2018) took over the company after his father retired in 1949.
 One of his best customers was Larry J. Carr, who, in 1950, founded Carrs Quality Centers, an Alaska grocery store company which developed into the leading supermarket chain in Alaska.
-In 1986, Bernard J. “Barney” Gottstein and Larry J. Carr, the founder of Carrs Quality Centers, merged their two companies to form Carr-Gottstein Foods Company, Inc. Although they sold their wholesale and retail grocery chain, liquor stores, and half of their interest in shopping centers in 1990, Carrs-Gottstein Properties continues to own and manage real estate in Anchorage.
+In 1986, Barnard J. “Barney” Gottstein and Larry J. Carr, the founder of Carrs Quality Centers, merged their two companies to form Carr-Gottstein Foods Company, Inc. Although they sold their wholesale and retail grocery chain, liquor stores, and half of their interest in shopping centers in 1990, Carr-Gottstein Properties continues to own and manage real estate in Anchorage.

 Jacob and Anna Gottstein retired to Seattle, Washington.
 Jacob "Jake" Gottstein died in July 1963, in Seattle.
 He was buried at the Hills of Eternity Reform Cemetery in Seattle.
 Anna Jacobs Gottstein died in 1981.
-They were survived by a son, Bernard J. “Barney”; a daughter, Miriam "Molly"; and nine grandchildren.
+They were survived by a son, Barnard J. “Barney”; a daughter, Miriam "Molly" Gottstein Oyer; and nine grandchildren.

 In 1990, the Municipality of Anchorage dedicated the J.B.
 Gottstein Park (3.40 acres), located between Temple Beth Shalom and the Carrs/Safeway shopping center on the north side of Northern Lights Boulevard near Muldoon Road.
 This park features open space and remains undeveloped.
 In addition, the Carr Gottstein Lobby to the Discovery Theatre is in the Alaska Center for the Performing Arts.